-Every weekday morning from the age of four years old until I went away to sea at the age of seventeen I was awoken by the air raid siren of a factory located on the other side of the road from where I slept in our tiny terraced house in Altrincham, a small Cheshire town on the edge of the great industrial city of Manchester.
+Every weekday morning from the age of four years old until I went away to sea at the age of seventeen I was awoken at five past seven in the morning by the air raid siren of a factory located on the other side of the road from where I slept in our tiny terraced house in Altrincham, a small Cheshire town on the edge of the great industrial city of Manchester.

 The siren, a remnant from the air raids of World War II, was sounded to alert the Cooks and Co., factories workers, that it was time to get to work.
 My uncle, who it later turned out was my mum's ex-husband, used to hear that alarm three kilometers away and by the time the second alarm went off at seven twenty-five he was pedaling furiously down our road and about to enter the gates.
 The factory was a dismal place, a manufacturer of small machinery with walls ten meters high that blocked any potential view located a mere ten meters away from my bedroom window.